 Besides having a stinky nest, the king vulture practices urohydrosis—it defecates on its legs to lower its body temperature.
 Besides these more gross facts, the king vulture is a fascinating bird.
 It is moderately intelligent, being able to figure out puzzles and can be trained.
 Our male king vulture, Sid, is trained to step on a scale to be weighed.

-Diet at Caldwell Zoo: Turkey necks, rats, bird of prey diet
+Diet at Caldwell Zoo: Bird of prey diet, mice and turkey necks

 Sid is our lone King Vulture in our South American habitat at the zoo.
 He is known to follow keepers around when they are cleaning and will pester the monkeys when he gets a chance.
 Sid will even take a stick from keepers and play with it similar to a dog.
 He loves to chew on deer bones, but his favorite food is hard boiled eggs.
 At times he can be seen courting both keepers and visitors by spreading his wings and lowering his head.